How It Works

 How much are refills?

-For semaglutide, refills are available at a rate of $199 every 4 weeks for doses between 0.25mg per week and 1.00mg per week.
+For Semaglutide, refills are available at a rate of $199 every 4 weeks for doses between 0.25mg per week and 1.00mg per week.
 For doses between 1.50mg per week and 2.40mg per week, the refill rate is $299 every 4 weeks.

 When will I receive my refill?

-Orders placed by midnight on Sunday will be shipped on Monday.
+Semaglutide orders placed by midnight on Sunday will be shipped on Monday.
 Orders placed by midnight on Tuesday will be shipped on Wednesday.
 Delivery time is 1-2 days.

 Shipping